Published: November 14, 2018 | Modified: April 5, 2022

 The Innocent Lives Foundation is committed to protecting children and allowing them to live their young lives.
 There is only so much time we all get before we have to grow up and face the world, and we work so children do not need to grow up before they must.

-By unmasking anonymous online child predators, the ILF constructs comprehensive files with information about perpetrators.
-Each file is given to law enforcement so they can move forward with prosecution, and stop these bad guys from contributing to child pornography.
-We will not stop until child pornography is a thing of the past.
+By identifying anonymous online child predators, the ILF constructs comprehensive files with information about perpetrators.
+Each file is given to law enforcement so they can move forward with prosecution, and stop these bad guys from contributing to child sexual abuse material.
+We will not stop until CSAM is a thing of the past.